run-ai/docs/docs/admin/workloads/inference-overview.md

 * Inference workloads can be submitted via Run:ai [user interface](../admin-ui-setup/deployments.md) as well as [Run:ai API](../../developer/cluster-api/workload-overview-dev.md).
 Internally, spawning an Inference workload also creates a Kubernetes *Service*.
 The service is an end-point to which clients can connect.

-## Auto Scaling
+## Autoscaling

-To withstand SLA, Inference workloads are typically set with *auto scaling*.
-Auto-scaling is the ability to add more computing power (Kubernetes pods) when the load increases and shrink allocated resources when the system is idle.
+To withstand SLA, Inference workloads are typically set with *autoscaling*.
+Autoscaling is the ability to add more computing power (Kubernetes pods) when the load increases and shrink allocated resources when the system is idle.

 There are a number of ways to trigger auto-scaling.
 Run:ai supports the following: